syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-custom-stamp-annotations.md

 ## Add a custom stamp

-The custom stamps can be added using any of the following APIs:
+The custom stamps can be added using the `AddAnnotation` or `AddStamp` methods.

 {% tabs %}
 {% highlight c# %}

+//Add custom stamp/view
+pdfViewer.AddAnnotation(StampAnnotation stampAnnotation)

 //Add custom stamp/view to the specified page pdfViewer.AddStamp(View view, int pageNumber)